 WATER WORLDS: 7 Best Orlando Water Parks for Families

 And for kids in the youngest age group, no trip to SeaWorld Orlando is complete without a visit to the preschool-friendly Sesame Street Land, where the rides, entertainment, and play areas are all designed with little kids in mind.
+And when it comes to thrills, big kids and adults have plenty of options, including the Journey to Atlantis water coaster and roller coasters like Ice Breaker and Mako.

 8. LEGOLAND Florida